 Warps per inch/centimetre

-Choosing the number of warps to the inch or centimetre can be difficult.
+Choosing the number of warps, or 'ends', to the inch or centimetre can be difficult.
 For cloth weaving the normal practice is to count how many wraps of the warp fill an inch/centimetre and then divide the resulting number in half to establish the number of warps per inch/cm for a balanced weave.

 For tapestry and rug weaving the calculation advised by Archie Brennan, the renowned tapestry weaver, is a very useful one:

 - number of wraps per centimetre = number of warps per inch

 - number of wraps per half an inch = number of warps per 3 cm.

 Still confused?
 Hopefully, this little table will help but we do stress that it is for guidance only.